yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 ---
 # Continuous Delivery of the library

-Some test in the library:
+A test (among the 167) in the library:

 ```groovy
 package com.criteo.devtools.moab